pafoster/refs.txt/README.md

 * Optional completion date must precede priority (Breaking change, but in practice already implemented, see e.g. [simpletask](https://github.com/mpcjanssen/simpletask-android))
 * Optional reference identfier using `#` token (Non-breaking change)

 If you are already familiar with todo.txt, you will notice mainly semantic differences.
-The main reason for this specification is to describe how to represent data for the described use case, namely reference management.
+The main reason for this specification is to describe how to represent data for the intended use case, namely reference management.

 * ## Why plain text?